rshah713/pygame-minis/README.md

 - _Make-a-map_: Mouseclick anywhere to place pushpin on map
 - _Mirror Mouse_: Move the mouse in any quadrant to watch other cursor's copy
 - _Swing set_: Use advanced math to have swingset follow mouse movement
+- _Sun and Moon_: Click to place sun, moon will follow
+- _Pixel Art_: Arrow keys to move painter, spacebar to place color, featuring file-streaming, console input to save/open previous drawings